kedro-org/kedro/docs/source/extend_kedro/plugins.md

 Kedro's extension mechanism is built on [`pluggy`](https://pluggy.readthedocs.io/), a solid plugin management library that was created for the [pytest](https://docs.pytest.org/) ecosystem. `pluggy` relies on [entry points](https://packaging.python.org/en/latest/specifications/entry-points/), a Python mechanism for packages to provide components that can be discovered by other packages using [`importlib.metadata`](https://docs.python.org/3/library/importlib.metadata.html#entry-points).

-## Kedro-Telemetry

-[The Kedro-Telemetry plugin](https://github.com/kedro-org/kedro-plugins/tree/main/kedro-telemetry) is an opt-in feature designed to gather anonymized and aggregated usage analytics, ensuring no personal data is collected.
-Its aim is to understand how Kedro's features are utilized to inform future product development and enhance the user experience.
-This telemetry data, approved under the [Telemetry Data Collection and Usage Policy](https://lfprojects.org/policies/telemetry-data-policy/) of LF Projects, LLC, ensures privacy while providing valuable insights to [Kedro Project maintainers](https://docs.kedro.org/en/stable/contribution/technical_steering_committee.html).

-### Collected data fields:

-- **Hashed Username:** An anonymized representation of the user's computer username.
-- **CLI Command (Masked Arguments):** The command used, with sensitive arguments masked for privacy.
-- **Hashed Package Name:** An anonymized identifier of the project.
-- **Kedro Project Version:** The version of Kedro being used.
-- **Kedro-Telemetry Version:** The version of the Kedro-Telemetry plugin.
-- **Python Version:** The version of Python in use.
-- **Operating System:** The operating system on which Kedro is running.
-- **Tools Selected:** The tools chosen during the `kedro new` command execution, if applicable.
-- **Number of Datasets, Nodes, and Pipelines:** Quantitative data about the project structure.

-This data is collected with the sole purpose of improving Kedro by understanding feature usage and streamlining the product's development.
-Importantly, this process is never utilized for marketing or promotional purposes, highlighting the Kedro team's commitment to privacy and product enhancement.

 ## Example of a simple plugin

 Here is a simple example of a plugin that prints the pipeline as JSON: